CQCL/pytket-docs/README.md

 ``pip install pytket_cirq``

 See [examples/cirq_routing_example.ipynb](https://github.com/CQCL/pytket/blob/master/examples/cirq_routing_example.ipynb) for a quick introduction to using `pytket`.
+When viewing our examples, github has a bug where it occasionally can't render Jupyter notebooks properly.
+To bypass this, you can either clone the repo and open the examples in Jupyter yourself (this is recommended!
+You can play around with them), or you can enter the corresponding URL into https://nbviewer.jupyter.org and view examples there.

-Documentation of the soure code can be found at [pytket.readthedocs.io](https://pytket.readthedocs.io)
+Documentation of the source code can be found at [pytket.readthedocs.io](https://pytket.readthedocs.io)